SehajpreetKaurKhurana/101282557_Comp3123_Labtest2/README.md

 All the css is in index.css. <br/>
 ## Start the project

-To start the project create a react project and then copy the App.js , index.css and index.js files.
+To start the project create a react project using command `npx create-react-app appname` and then copy the App.js , index.css and index.js files. <br/>
+These are the three files this whole project is based on . <br/>
+Then  use command `npm start` to run the app

 ## Screenshots of the App